emoriarty/jekyll-notion/README.md

       layout: post
 ```

+`fetch_on_watch` when set to `true` it allows fetching notion pages on each rebuild.
+By default is off, pages are only retrieved in the first build.

-The other properties are:
+`database` properties are:
+* `id`: the notion database unique identifier,
 * `collection`: the collection each page belongs to (posts by default),
 * `filter`: the database query filter,
 * `sort`: the database query sort,
 * `frontmatter`: additional frontmatter to append to each page in the collection.

-Note: Only one database is available.
+Note: Only one notion database is available.

 And that's all.
 Each page in the notion database will be included in the selected collection.